 Ladyjacks will taken on Green Bay, South Dakota and North Dakota in round-robin event.

-A former Ladyjack setter from 2003-06, Lauren ‘LA’ Lanford is in her fifth season as assistant coach at SFA.
+A former Ladyjack setter from 2003-06, Lauren ‘LA’ Lanford is set to begin her sixth season as assistant coach at Stephen F. Austin in 2016.
 She played a key role in developing 2015 graduate and standout setter Paige Holland into one of the top setters in SFA history in terms of career assists and assists per set.

 Lanford helped guide the 2014-15 Ladyjacks to its first Southland Conference championship since 2007, with the squad finishing undefeated at 16-0 in conference play.
 The ‘Jacks 24 total wins were its most since 2009, and five SFA student-athletes earned All-Southland recognition.
 Setter Paige Holland, outside hitter Jill Ivy, and middle blockers Jacque Allen and Justice Walker earned first team nods.

 Returning to SFA in 2011, Lanford has helped elevate the program back to the top of the Southland Conference.
 The Ladyjacks have posted three straight seasons at .500 or better, including a pair of campaigns eclipsing the 20-win plateau.

 Following a successful playing career at SFA, Lanford spent time as a student assistant coach in 2007 with SFA and helped lead the Ladyjacks to a share of their fourth-consecutive Southland Conference title and a 27-8 overall record.